ngkolev/smartworld/README.md

 smartworld
 ==========

-An artificial intelligence application for a university project
+An artificial intelligence application for an university project